driquelmemurua/GameJam-GMTK-2020/readme.md

 # Bewitchethlon
-A **two player co-op game** where both of you are **phantoms** escaping from a tomb after stealing a body, where one haunts the body and goes through **plataforming avoiding obstacles** while the second phantom should try his best to help with his phantasmal power by playing a game of **tetris**.
-The tomb is of course haunted by the original owner of the body and tries to catch you, he can suddenly throw a thundershock forcing you both to **switch roles**.
+A **two player co-op game** where both of you are **phantoms** escaping from a tomb after stealing a pharaohs body, where one moves the corpse and goes through **plataforming avoiding obstacles** while the second phantom should try his best to succed on a game of **tetris** because that how minds works.
+The tomb its of course haunted by the original owner of the body and tries to catch you, he can throw thundershocks, forcing you both to **switch roles**.
 If the ghost catch you it's game over so better run.
+Also if you loose the tetris it's also game over.
+You win by getting to the end of the level.

 ## General
 ### Ectoplasm bar